In-grid-collective/servPubWiki/NA-Terminal Unix Commands Cheat Sheet.md

 cd
 ```

-Change directory to  the directory above the one from you are currently in:
+Change directory to the directory above the one you are currently in:

 ```shell
 cd ..